Saturn I: Saturn emerges

 The Saturn I made its maiden flight on 27 October 1961 with a dummy upper stage and partially fueled first stage.
 Tension in the blockhouse was high as no launch vehicle to date had been successful on the first attempt and there was the widespread fear of a pad explosion.
 As the Saturn was the largest booster yet flown, such an event was sure to be extremely destructive, possibly putting the launch complex out of use for six months.

 In the end, however, these worries subsided as the booster lifted and performed a flawless test flight.
 Three more flights with dummy upper stages followed over the next 17 months, which were all completely or mostly successful.
 Two of them had the S-IV filled with water and detonated at high altitude after stage separation to form an ice cloud that was then photographed.

 Flight #5 in January 1964 was the first to carry a live S-IV, which restarted its engine in orbit to boost to a high altitude where it would remain until decaying two years later.
 Another two flights followed during the year with boilerplate Apollo CSMs.

 By this point, however, the advent of the Titan III had robbed the Saturn of a role as a DoD launcher and with the newer, improved Saturn IB in development (as the Apollo CSM ended up being heavier than originally expected and so needed a more powerful launch vehicle), the booster quickly became orphaned and no practical use could be found for it.

 Uses in service

 The main payload of the Saturn I was the boilerplate version of the Apollo Command and Service Modules and Launch Escape System.
 The final three also carried Pegasus micrometeoroid satellites in the second stage-spacecraft adapter.

-The Saturn I was considered at one time for launch of the X-20 Dyna-Soar spaceplane, and later, for launching a Gemini capsule on a proposed lunar mission.
+The Saturn I was considered for launch of the X-20 Dyna-Soar spaceplane, and later, for launching a Gemini capsule on a proposed circumlunar mission.

+With funding of the Dyna-Soar cut in 1963 and Apollo development already far progressed, these proposals were however never realized.

 Much later, Saturn I was also considered as a short range ballistic missile system in the TABAS concept.
 TABAS armed the Saturn with 25 MT of conventional weapons in a mechanical carrier system that ensured that the missile would hit and destroy an enemy runway, knocking it out of action for three days.
 The system was considered too dangerous to deploy; when launched it would appear to be a nuclear strike and might invite a response-in-kind.